Ocean Justice – Why equity, diversity and inclusion matters

 The live online panel discussion will be chaired by Prof. Dickon Howell, Director of OCF and HMC.
 The panellists include:

-- Benj Sykes, Vice President, Head of Environment, Consenting and External Affairs at Ørsted / Industry Sponsor, Offshore Wind Industry Council
+Vice President, Head of Environment, Consenting and External Affairs at Ørsted / Industry Sponsor, Offshore Wind Industry Council